MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

         > [!div class=mx-imgBorder]
         > ![Draw or add text](media/draw-add-text.png "Draw or add text")

-        The captured image is displayed in the place of **Attach image** button.
+        The captured image is displayed in the place of the **Attach image** button.
 If you're not happy with the photo, tap **Remove** to remove the photo and then capture the photo again.

         > [!div class=mx-imgBorder]
         > ![Draw or add text](media/note-image-added.png "Draw or add text")